 Due to its high ROI, predictive analytics offers an “unfair” competitive advantage.
 The incredibly compelling ROI of predictive analytics makes taking no action a risky path.

 The Costs of B2B Sales and The Return on Investment of Predictive Sales Analytics – Summary:

 Predictive analytics uses data mining methods, machine learning, and artificial intelligence to make predictions concerning customers, sales leads, and products.
 It has become an unavoidable technology to remain profitable in competitive B2B markets.
 Successful companies commonly apply Predictive Analytics to lead scoring, churn risk analysis, pricing analytics, and cross-selling.

 In this article, we presented a guideline to calculate the ROI of Predictive Analytics.
 ROI analysis is maybe the most appropriate tool for evaluating the performance of predictive analytics software.

 We discussed first the cost of sales, including its primary cost drivers in B2B.
 We then make founded assumptions about the expected monetary benefits of applying predictive analytics.

 Every situation is different, and therefore our assumptions might not be the same as yours.
+Do you have further questions about advanced analytics?
 Contact us today.
-We are happy to help you to calculate the ROI you can expect from Predictive Analytics.
+We are happy to help you to calculate the ROI you can expect from Predictive Sales.

 Is your sales too expensive?
 Read these related articles: